 After completing every PKO course I could find online in 2021, I felt very dissatisfied with the content.
 There were elaborate processes and formulas but very few examples.
 Worse still no practical in-game shortcuts that would make this process a cinch.

 So for those interested in learning more, I’ve created a full PKO course revealing quick and easy methods that any competent player can make in-game to quickly arrive at the right calculation, aiding them in making accurate decisions in a PKO tournament.

 It's a great time to gain a huge edge over PKO tournament fields!
 Just make sure you don't dive straight into the deep-end and play outside your bankroll.
 This article, Calculating Tournament Bankroll Requirements will help you calibrate your buy-in level.

-When you hit the felt, you'll find most people are using a ‘feel’ based system created by some sketchy PKO ideas they may have had or bad advice they picked-up.
+When you hit the felt, you'll find most people are using a ‘feel’ based system created by some sketchy PKO ideas they may have had or bad advice they picked up.
 Cumbersome methods are being used that aren't practical and aren't reliable.
 And that’s the regular players!
 The recreational players are making blunders you can capitalize on to seriously boost your tournament ROI.

-So I highly recommend my Bounty Hunter course which covers those other tricky adjustments like isolating preflop with players behind, ICM impact (especially in the bubble and at the final table), multi-way scenarios, using a covering stack effectively to get more knockouts, loosening up post-flop to win more bounties and much more including over 100 practical hand examples!
+So I highly recommend Pokernerve's Bounty Hunter course which covers those other tricky adjustments like isolating preflop with players behind, ICM impact (especially in the bubble and at the final table), multi-way scenarios, using a covering stack effectively to get more knockouts, loosening up post-flop to win more bounties and much more including over 100 practical hand examples!

-Here are a few hands from Acesup taking down the Pokerstars $530 Bounty Builder in 2019 (the full review is included as part of the Bounty Hunter Course), for a $34,000 score.
+Here are a few hands from Acesup taking down the Pokerstars $530 Bounty Builder (the full review is included as part of the Bounty Hunter Course), for a $34,000 score.
 Adding the $530 title to his $109 Bounty Builder and $215 Bounty Builder titles.

 Thanks for reading this article I hope it helps you win your next PKO!